-The Hard Problem and Its Dissolution
+The Hard Problem and the Working Axiom

 This entire high-dimensional trajectory through a space that has real geometric structure, real basins and ridges and gradients, is not something separate from the physical process, not an emergent epiphenomenon floating mysteriously above the neural dynamics, but rather is identical to the intrinsic cause-effect structure itself, the view from inside of what these causal relations feel like when you are those causal relations, when there is no homunculus sitting somewhere else observing the process but only the process itself, recursively modeling its own modeling, predicting its own predictions.

-The Hard Problem and Its Dissolution
+The Hard Problem and the Working Axiom

 The central debates in philosophy of mind: